csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 ![Alt text](figure-19.3.png)

 We may still have a problem if one site generates local timestamps at a rate faster than that of the other sites.
 In such a case, the fast site’s logical counter will be larger than that of other sites.
 Therefore, all timestamps generated by the fast site will be larger than those generated by other sites.
 What we need is a mechanism to ensure that local timestamps are generated fairly across the system.
-We define within each site _Si_ a **logical clock** (_LCi_ ), which generates the unique local timestamp.
+We define within each site _S_~i~ a **logical clock** (_LC_~i~ ), which generates the unique local timestamp.
 The logical clock can be implemented as a counter that is incremented after a new local timestamp is generated.
-To ensure that the various logical clocks are synchronized, we require that a site _Si_ advance its logical clock whenever a transaction _Ti_ with timestamp _<x,y>_ visits that site and _x_ is greater than the current value of _LCi_ .
-In this case, site _Si_ advances its logical clock to the value _x_ \+ 1.
+To ensure that the various logical clocks are synchronized, we require that a site _Si_ advance its logical clock whenever a transaction _T_~i~ with timestamp _<x,y>_ visits that site and _x_ is greater than the current value of _LCi_ .
+In this case, site _S_~i~ advances its logical clock to the value _x_ \+ 1.

 If the system clock is used to generate timestamps, then timestamps will be assigned fairly, provided that no site has a system clock that runs fast or slow.
 Since clocks may not be perfectly accurate, a technique similar to that for logical clocks must be used to ensure that no clock gets far ahead of or behind another clock.